 Students select Library at the top of the myON window to start looking for books.

-Teachers, School Administrators, and Group Administrators also have access to the Library options described below; however, recommendations may not be available if you do not have a year assigned to you in your myON personal information.
+Teachers, School Administrators, and Group Administrators also have access to the Library options described below.

 Students select Recommended to see books that are recommended to them based on their year and their interest inventory.
 (Students' Star scores are also used if they are available.)

 When teachers who do not have a year set selected Recommended, myON will ask them to select a year so that they can see which books would be recommended for students in that year.
 Teachers use the drop-down list to select a year; then, they select Save to continue.
 If teachers select Cancel, they will see overall book recommendations, not based on year.

 First students see a few book ideas at the top of the page.
 The book shown will change after a few seconds, but students can also use the arrows to see the next or last book.

 Students will also see many categories of recommended books, including Books in their ZPD (reading range), top picks, new books, books popular with students in their year and books about the topics they chose as interesting to them.
 Students choose the arrow in a row to see more books.

 Top Picks includes books that are similar to the last 25 books the student has finished and rated in myON.
 Because You Read includes books that are similar to books the student finished and rated in the past 6 months.
 Books Popular in Your Year includes books that have been finished, rated and reviewed in the student's year.

 Students can select the drop-down list in the "Because I Like" category of recommended books to choose a different category.
 Students may also have a category that lets them choose to see recommended books in a specific language.